CanobbioE/vault-hunters-companion/README.md

 ## TODO
 This is still a work in progress.
-Although the main functionality has been implemented, there's still a long way to go.
+Although the main functionalities have been implemented, there's still a long way to go.
 - Bigger better buttons
+- Bigger better canvas
 - Mark room menu (add notes to room)
-- Customize marks
+- Settings (nosleep, colors, darkmode)
 - Store session in cookies
 - Undo button
 - Reset vault
-- Navigation
+- Navigation (go to previous screen)
 - Better screen size supports
 - Dark mode
 - Better graphic and css animations
 - Reminder of vault facing direction
+- Screen for vault type selection (cake, scav, etc...)
+- Different markings based on vault type
 - Extra stuff (i have ideas written down on a post-it on my desk)

 ## Licenses
 This software is distributed under the MIT license.
-Any asset used is used within the Creative Common rights.
+Any assets that are part of this project are used within the Creative Common rights.
-If you are the author of any of the images used by this project and they were mistakenly licensed, please contact me and I'll promptly remove them.
+If you are the author of any of the images used and they were mistakenly licensed, please contact me and I'll promptly remove them.